 - A2.7 The Council will ensure that: - 1.
 The seats are suitable for the convenience and comfort of passengers for all types of journey. - 2.
 Each seat must be suitable for regular and consistent use by all types of passengers. - 3.
-The seating arrangements allow for unobstructed egress from the vehicle in the event of a collision or fire. - A2.8 The licence carrying capacity of a vehicle will be no more than 8. - A2.9 The number of passengers that a vehicle will be licensed to seat will never be more than that stipulated on the DVLA V5 logbook. - A2.10 The seating arrangement within a vehicle must: - 1.
-Be able to seat a minimum of 4 passengers in comfort. - 2.
-Have a minimum width of 405 millimetres (16 inches per person) per seat. - 3.
-All seats must be fitted with fully operational seat belts. - 4.
-Have a minimum of 300mm 'leg room' in front of a seat. - 5.
-Have a minimum height of 864 mm between the seat and the roof. - 6.
-Have sufficient foot well depth and width to accommodate adult passengers in safety and comfort. - 7.
-Be suitable to be used permanently by all types of passenger (i.e. not occasional use seats for children)
+The seating arrangements allow for unobstructed egress from the vehicle in the event of a collision or fire. - A2.8 The licence carrying capacity of a vehicle will be no more than 8. - A2.9 The number of passengers that a vehicle will be licensed to seat will be taken from the vehicle's DVLA V5 (logbook) minus 1. - A2.10 The seating arrangement within a vehicle must: - 1.
+Be able to seat a minimum of 4 passengers in safety and comfort. - 2.
+All seats must be fitted with fully operational seat belts in accordance with Sections 14 & 15 of the Road Traffic Act 1988 and the Motor Vehicles (Wearing of Seat Belts) Regulations 1993.